Vamsi-Vuyyuru/MyProfile/README.md

 - Conducting Service Committee meetings with Business to measure the efficiency of OFS and to concentrate on enhancement of existing systems.
 - Improved efficiency of Plant Data Collection System in the factory floor by introducing increased customer responsiveness.
 - Customized and Configured 100+ PADS Visualizations for the production data display and gemba meetings in BSH factories.
-- Standardized visual templates to fulfil viewer requirements from all types of production plants.
+- Standardized visual templates to fulfill viewer requirements from all types of production plants.
 - Reduced manual efforts by implementing automation in the areas like user access management, continuous application monitoring and system backups.
 - Introduced and Trained plant users to shift from ledger system (pen and paper) to E-System (OFS).